3 Minute Read

 Local experts you can trust.Find an ELP

-If you just realized you’re spending a little bit too much on the extra fun stuff, there’s good news.
+If you just realized you’re spending a little bit too much on your box office budget, there’s good news.
 You don’t have to cut out the spending completely!
-Still budget for some of the events you look forward to, but get creative and see what other entertainment is available where you live.
+Get creative and see what other budget friendly entertainment is available.
 Here are a couple of ideas:

 You May Also Like

 EveryDollar is a free online tool to help you keep track of your budget and spending anywhere, anytime.
-Check out all the helpful features, including an iOS app!
+Check out all the helpful features, including the app!